djsudduth/keep-it-markdown/README.md

 7. All notes' exported text are appended by their create date, update date and link back to the original Keep note.
 8. Both standard PNG and JPEG image files are supported.
 However, not all image types or non-standard formats may export properly.
 Drawings in Keep should download as PNG files.
 9. Keep uses AAC files for audio recordings and are downloaded as M4A files.
 Most notes apps do not support AAC format.
 If you need markdown audio support you will have to manually convert the M4A files to MP3.
-10. There seems to be login issues especially for Windows users.
-If you can, find a Linux or Mac and run **'python keep-test.py -t'** which will display the token with the -t flag.
+10. There seems to be login issues especially for Windows users due to older python libraries.
+Be sure to upgrade the gkeepapi to the latest version (**'pip install gkeepapi'**).
+If that doesn't work, find a Linux or Mac and run **'python keep-test.py -t'** which will display the token with the -t flag.
 Copy and save this master token in a safe and secure place!!.
 You can then use that token in KIM with **'python kim.py -t <your-token>'** which will save it in your keystore.

 ## Obsidian Use
 Since KIM converts Google Keep notes to markdown, you can use some of the Obsidian text markdown features in your Keep notes as you're capturing information.
 For example, you can begin to cross-link notes in Keep by using the Wikilink double-brackets within a note like this [[Title of another Keep note]].
 Then, when you convert your notes to the Obsidian vault they will be automatically linked.
 This will also work for block references and other markdown notation.
 Most markdown types in Keep notes should convert successfully even if Keep cannot render them. **Do not try to add markdown for links/URLs in Keep**.
 KIM will try to map link any of Keep's URLs to markdown format for you.